 - Site Administrators

-- Users with the Access Analytics Role
+- Members of groups with the Access Analytics role

 This connection requires the use of your Igloo Authentication credentials.